Labile blood products

 Dosage and administration

 In an adult, one unit of blood will increase the recipient’s hemoglobin level by approximately 10 g/L or the hematocrit level by 0.03 L/L to 0.04 L/L. The dosage depends on the patient’s clinical condition, as well as his/her weight and height.
-For pediatric transfusion, the usual dosage is 15 ml/kg and this increases the hemoglobin level by about 20 g/l.
+For pediatric transfusion, the usual dosage is 15 mL/kg, and this increases the hemoglobin level by about 20 g/L.

 Transfusion must be completed within 4 hours of removing the unit from its controlled environment.

+If it is indicated to decrease the volume of LBPs transfused, the unit of blood can be centrifuged to remove all or part of the additive solution.
+This must be done immediately before transfusion.
 If it is indicated to decrease the additive solution content, it may be desirable to remove it through washing or centrifugation and removal of the supernatant and to resuspend the red blood cells in albumin, 0.9% sodium chloride injection (USP) or plasma to facilitate administration.

 Storage